-MIT Festival of Learning: “Nerd Epistemology” with Woodie Flowers
+MIT Festival of Learning: “Nerd Epistemology” with Woodie Flowers by Yuliya K. '18

 The Festival of Learning is an annual event organized by the MIT Office of Digital Learning around the idea that we need to bring technology and pedagogy together for effective learning.
 I blogged an overview of the Festival last year here.
 This year, I wanted to be more involved.
 This post is the first of a series of three posts about the Festival.
 It is a personal reflection on the keynote address on “Nerd Epistemology” by Woodie Flowers, MIT Professor of Mechanical Engineering and co-founder of the FIRST Robotics Competition.